We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Although soy leghemoglobin — the heme used in Impossible Burgers — was deemed GRAS by the FDA, its long-term safety is still unknown.
+Although soy leghemoglobin — the heme used in Impossible Burgers — has been deemed GRAS by the FDA, its long-term safety is unknown.

-For example, a 28-day study in rats found that those fed the equivalent of 750 mg/kg per day of soy leghemoglobin, which is over 100 times greater than the 90th percentile estimated daily intake in humans, had no adverse effects (
+For example, a 28-day study in rats found that those fed the equivalent of 750 mg/kg per day of soy leghemoglobin, which is more than 100 times greater than the 90th percentile estimated daily intake in humans, had no negative effects (

-However, it’s currently unknown whether it’s safe for humans to eat this man-made compound over longer periods.
+However, it’s currently unknown whether this manufactured compound is safe for humans to eat over prolonged periods.

 Contains potentially allergenic ingredients

-The original Impossible Burger recipe contains wheat and soy, both of which are common food allergens.
+The original Impossible Burger recipe contained wheat and soy, both of which are common food allergens.

 Concerns over GMOs

-Impossible Foods does not hide the fact that the Impossible Burger contains genetically modified (GMO) ingredients like soy leghemoglobin and soy protein.
+Impossible Foods is open about the fact that Impossible Burgers contain GMO ingredients such as soy leghemoglobin and soy protein.

 Most scientists agree that GMO foods are safe.
-However, some are concerned about the use of GMO crops that are resistant to commonly used herbicides like glyphosate and 2,4-Dichlorophenoxyacetic acid (2,4-D) (
+However, some are concerned about the use of GMO crops that are resistant to commonly used herbicides such as glyphosate and 2,4-dichlorophenoxyacetic acid (2,4-D) (

-Glyphosate has been linked to potentially harmful effects on humans, plants, and animals, leading many experts to demand further research on the possible hazards of this herbicide to both humans and the environment (
+Glyphosate has been linked to potentially harmful effects on humans, plants, and animals, leading many experts to demand further research on its possible hazards to both humans and the environment (

-The Impossible Burger contains mostly soy or wheat protein, as well as added preservatives, salt, flavorings, and fillers to enhance its taste, shelf life, and texture.
+The Impossible Burger contains mostly soy protein, as well as preservatives, salt, flavorings, and fillers to enhance its taste, shelf life, and texture.